IvanIvanoff/absinthe_cache/README.md

 # AbsintheCache

 This project is in an early development phase.
-This is the extracted version of the caching layer developed at [sanbase](https://github.com/santiment/sanbase2).
+It is the extracted version of the caching layer developed at [sanbase](https://github.com/santiment/sanbase2).
 There are still parts that are connected with its original repository and there are still parts that are not configurable enough.
-All these things are going to change.
+The code in the sanbase2 repository is more up-to-date, but it is open source and freely available under the MIT license.

 This repository might not be updated often as the place where it originated has still not moved to using this as a library.
 The code is in active use, bug reports are going to be addressed and pull requests are welcomed.